You’ve got questions, we have answers!

 If there are any questions that we haven’t answered here or perhaps you’d like to send us a comment or share your story with us—we’d love to hear from you!

 All our breads require at least a small amount of sugar in the dough to help the yeast rise.
-While most varieties have organic cane sugar, there are two loaves that use a natural sweetener that may interest you:
+While most varieties have organic cane sugar and/or organic oat syrup there is one loaf that uses a natural sweetener that may interest you:

-Our Squirrelly bread is made with raisin nectar, and our Steady Eddie bread is made with organic crushed apples.
-Both loaves have only 1g of sugar per 2 slices.
+Our Squirrelly bread is made with raisin nectar and it has only 1g of sugar per slice.

-To find them available near you, please check on our store locator, or learn more about our other products.
+To find Squirrelly bread near you, please check on our store locator, or learn more about our other products.

 Rather than using unhealthy preservatives in our breads and bagels, we use cultured wheat as a natural and healthy way to maintain freshness and prolong the shelf life of our products.
 Cultured wheat is made using a completely natural fermentation process similar to how natural yogurt is made.
 This natural fermentation produces a concentration of food-grade organic acids that lower the PH of bread and delays the formation of mold.